jberger28/Arpeggify/README.md

 Video presentation at: https://drive.google.com/file/d/1KsDhl4SLJfKU2DcvFZCXuhpFlqeA6T-Z/view?usp=sharing

 Arpeggify generates a .wav file that arpeggiates the tune specified in an Arpeggify program.
-Capable of arpeggiating any  Major7, Minor7, and Dominant 7 chords, Arpeggify can generate infinitely many pieces of music, which might be used to assist with composition or as backing tracks for practicing jazz improvization.:
+Capable of arpeggiating any  Major7, Minor7, and Dominant 7 chords, Arpeggify can generate infinitely many pieces of music, which might be used to assist with composition or as backing tracks for practicing jazz improvization.

 Example Program 1 (Basic C blues):